avishettycodes/PG-E-Substation-Operations-AI-Assistant/README.md

 ## Deployment

 The application includes a `render.yaml` file for easy deployment to Render.com.
+See `DEPLOYMENT.md` for detailed instructions.

 ## Troubleshooting